iPhone X Price in Australia - Worth Buying?

 Almost 3 years ago, Apple shook the tech industry with the release of the Apple iPhone X in Australia and worldwide, also known as the iPhone 10.
-Apple is the biggest tech company known for the iPhones, iPads, iPods and Macs.
-It introduced features that one would call almost futuristic at the time such as the infamous notch, Face ID and a narrow bezel display that changed the design game in smartphones for later years.
+Apple is the biggest tech company known for iPhones, iPads, iPods, and Macs.
+It introduced features that one would call almost futuristic at the time such as the infamous notch, Face ID, and a narrow bezel display that changed the design game in smartphones for later years.

 Before you ‘yay' or ‘nay' out the iPhone X, take a look at some of the features that come with the device.